 HOW MUCH WEIGHT DOES SEALANT ADD?

 Two Maxxis Ikon 3C EXO 29×2.2 tires were weighed with a summer’s worth of sealant (a mix of Orange Seal and Cafe Latex, I believe), all of which was allowed a couple months of non-use to dry completely.
 Weight with dried sealant was 1380g, and weight cleaning was 1330g.
 So, 50 grams of rotational weight saved for two hours of work that you couldn’t pay me to do again.

-Perspective: Weight of the tires when new was 1314g, and a recommended serving of sealant weighs about 56-60g per tire.
-So, the 1380 weight shows accumulation that could continue to add up after frequent top offs.
+Perspective: The weight of the tires when new was 1314g, and a recommended serving of sealant weighs about 56-60g per tire.
+So, the 1380 weight shows accumulation that could continue to add up after frequent top-offs.

 The tires were cleaned of most of the sealant before reweighing.
 I left a bit of the really thin sidewall layers, but only a bit.

 My takeaway?
 Depending on the type of sealant used, I’ll probably wipe it out every two to four months and replace with fresh sealant, leaving the thin layer shown above.
 Unless the tires wear out first.

 Stay tuned for part two in the near future, which dives into more of the science behind the various chemicals used and their interactions with rims and tires.